dmenezesgabriel/docker-localstack-hello/docs/aws-route53.md

 ## Routing Policies

+### Simple Routing

+- Use when you have a single resource that performs a given function for your domain, for example, one web server that serves content for the example.com website.

+### Weighted Routing

+- Use to route traffic to multiple resources in proportions that you specify.

 ### Latency-based Routing

 - Use when you have resources in multiple AWS Regions and you want to route traffic to the region that provides the best latency.

-### Geolocation Routing

-- Use when you want to route traffic based on the location of your users.

-### Geoproximity Routing
+### Failover Routing

-- Use when you want to route traffic based on the location of your resources and, optionally, shift traffic from resources in one location to resources in another.
+- Use when you want to configure active-passive failover.

-### Weighted Routing robin

-- Use to route traffic to multiple resources in proportions that you specify.